10 Best Practices for Shopify Homepage Design

 Many brands also add their social profiles, loyalty program details, and trust badges within the footer.
 These elements help them build credibility.
 Here’s an example of how Emma Bridgewater, a British ceramics manufacturing company, has structured their online store’s footer.

-Set up your Shopify homepage design to convert!
+Set up your Shopify homepage design with eCommerce web design best practices to convert!

 We hope this listicle helped you identify different tactics and optimizations you can set up to increase conversions.
 When selling online, you need to ensure that your website is set up to convert and the best indicator for this is your Shopify store design.
 A well-designed homepage can help you keep your visitors engaged and make them want to shop from you.

 However, ensuring that your Shopify store is designed to convert requires customizations.
 Our team of design experts are specialized in Shopify to help you set up a Shopify store design that creates a positive impression on your store visitors.
 We work with you to help you find the right design style with Shopify homepage examples and a Shopify homepage template.
 Then we help you further customize it to reflect your brand personality.

 You can reach out to us at email@example.com and we’ll help you design the perfect Shopify store home page.